-Unless you’re really intent on walking the whole official route, this the most pleasant option if you’re looking for a longer walk.
-It covers nearly the whole route without spending time in the urban areas of Newcastle, where there is not much of the wall to be seen.
+Unless you’re really intent on walking the whole official route, this is the most pleasant option if you’re looking for a longer walk.
+It covers nearly the whole route without spending time in the urban areas of Newcastle, where there isn't much of the wall to be seen.
 Many people choose to miss out the early part of the walk and start at Corbridge.

-We have 3 options to choose from, for this Hadrian’s Wall Highlights walk – this 6 day option, plus 7 and 8 day options.
-This 6 day option is perfectly achievable by any reasonably fit walker; however there is limited time to look around, apart from the first day.
-The 7 day option shortens the days between Twice Brewed and Carlisle, and the 8 day option splits the long (and flat) final day.
+We have 3 options for this Hadrian’s Wall Highlights walk; this 6 day option, plus 7 and 8 day options.
+This 6 day option is perfectly achievable by any reasonably fit walker, however there is limited time to look around, apart from the first day.
+The 7 day option shortens the days between Twice Brewed and Carlisle, and the 8 day option splits the long and flat final day.

 |Day 1||Travel to Corbridge for your first nights accommodation|